it’s why we’re here

 - In Arlington, more than 6,000 kids eat a free or reduced price lunch each day.

 Source: A Portrait of Children in Northern Virginia 2010: A report presented by the Community Foundation for Northern Virginia and Voices for Virginia's Children

 All SOHO participants have shown significant improvement in developmental assets and life skills.
-94% of the 156 girls served by SOHO have not become court involved and 85% have maintained long-term mentoring relationships.
+SOHO has served 148 girls in Alexandria.
+98% of our preteen graduates have not become court-involved and many have maintained long-term mentoring relationships.
 SOHO provides a safe and structured learning environment that promotes mentor/mentee bonding.
 Unlike other mentor programs, mentor matches are not made until several meetings have taken place and natural bonds have been established.
 There are mentoring organizations in the DC Metro Region and there are arts organizations, but no single organization combines mentoring and the arts in a way that meets so many needs of disadvantaged youth in a manner that is also incredibly engaging.
 SOHO maintains a waiting list of interested participants and volunteers.